fameandpartners/analytics/README.md

 [Shiny](https://shiny.rstudio.com/) is a framework for building interactive dashboards in R.

-`git clone git@github.com:fameandpartners/analytics.git`

-`cd analytics/ecommerce-performance`
+`cd ecommerce-performance`

-Add your copy of the fp_init.R file that manages the database connection
+Add your copy of the `fp_init.R` file that manages the database connection

 `$ R`